ryokiti0104/inbound-tourism-analysis/README.md

 ###
 ### Consumption Amount by Year
-![Consumption Amount by Year](Consumption_Amount_by_Year.png) Analysis (one sentence):
-Tourism consumption per visitor shows a general upward trend over time, with a temporary dip after 2015 followed by a strong increase toward 2024.
+![Consumption Amount by Year](Consumption_Amount_by_Year.png) Consumption per tourists shows a general upward trend over time, with a temporary dip after 2015 followed by a strong increase toward 2024.

 Note on missing data:
-Data for the COVID-19 period (2020–2022) are not included, which may limit the interpretation of short-term fluctuations during that time.
+Data for the COVID-19 period (2020–2022) are not included.

 ### Exchange Rate vs Visitor Arrivals
 ![Exchange vs Visitors](images/exchange_vs_visitors.png)